Are you having a difficult time writing blog posts for your art blog?

 I knew that I had to change what I was doing if I wanted to continue selling my artwork online.

-I started to do some research on what was working for digital marketing, and all I heard about was blogging.
+I started to research what was working for digital marketing, and all I heard about was blogging.

 At that point, I was not familiar with blogging.
 I thought it was just an online diary.
 I had no idea that businesses were using blogging (content marketing) to build an online presence.